Rhonda Bates

-Rhonda Bates (born 1949) is an American actress.

-Bates was best known for playing geeky, man-hungry, hillbilly tomboys in TV shows and films of the 1970s.
-She was a gangly 6'2" tall with a wide toothy smile, curly hair and an unmistakable southern down-home drawl.
+Rhonda Bates (born 1949) is a former American actress.
+In 1978, she starred in the NBC mini-series Rollergirls.
+She played Evelyn Thadburn on the NBC sitcom CPO Sharkey.
+Standing 6 ft 2 in tall, she is well known for her height.

-Early life
+Early life and education

-Bates grew up in Evansville, Indiana.
-She received her master's degree in drama from the University of Arkansas.
-She was a member of Chi Omega fraternity and so is her daughter.
-She then taught health and physical education at Cynthia Heights Elementary School in Evansville before heading for California in 1975.
+Bates grew up in Evansville, Indiana, graduating from Reitz High School in 1966.
+She studied health and physical education at the University of Evansville, and earned a master's degree in theater at the University of Arkansas.
+She then taught health and physical education at Cynthia Heights Elementary School in Evansville before heading to California.